Frequently Asked Questions

 + When are appointments offered?
 Can we be seen after school/outside work hours?

 Our psychologists offer appointments at different times during the week.
 We understand it is not always possible to get time off work or study to come to appointments and therefore all of our psychologists offer one after hours session (3 appointments) each week.
 Keep in mind that these are very popular and so normally you will need to book ahead for these appointments so we suggest you try to have your first session or two during the day, and then book a few after school sessions after that.
+Unfortunately if you can only attend in after schools hours appointments, this may not be the right service for you.

-+ Waiting Periods and Appointment Times
++ Waiting Periods

 Unfortunately our waiting times do vary considerably.
 Occasionally we have an appointment available quickly due to a cancellation or an unusually free week, but generally there is at least a two week wait for an initial appointment, and sometimes up to twelve weeks.